 What a Coronavirus Antibody Test Can Tell You

-If coronavirus antibody tests can't tell you if you're immune to the virus, then what can they do?
+If a coronavirus antibody test can't tell you if you're immune to the virus, then what can it tell you?

-Antibody tests give you a better understanding of how you have personally been affected by the virus.
-It can also put you in a position to participate in plasma donation to help treat others.
+Antibody tests give you a better understanding of how you have personally been infected with the virus.

 Antibody tests are also being used to help determine how widespread coronavirus infection is in certain communities.
 This can be beneficial for creating public policy and better understanding how to keep communities safe.

 UMMS provides our expert-reviewed content to keep our community informed.
 When sharing this copyrighted content, please link to our site so that critical updates are reflected.